Capay, Glenn County, California

 Capay (Wintun: Kapai, meaning "Stream") is an unincorporated community in Glenn County, California.
 It is located 7 mi east-northeast of Orland, at an elevation of 187 feet (57 m).

+The Capay Rancho, encompassing the present site of Capay, was granted to Josefa Soto in 1844 by the Mexican government; it was one of only three such California land grants recognized by the US government, and was formally transferred to Soto by President James Buchanan in 1859.